-Norway In recent years Repsol has been consolidating a wide portfolio of projects in the Scandinavian country, in line with its strategy of geographic diversification and increased presence in OECD countries.
-In December 2013 Repsol participated in 18 exploration licenses in Norwegian waters, acting as the operator in six of them (PL-531, PL-541, PL-642, PL-692, PL-705 y PL-711). • In January 2 the North Se 2013 Repsol's involvement became effective with a 20% interest in license PL628.
-The license is located in ea. quarter of 2013 the Norwegian Petroleum Directorate announced the award of a license in the Norwegian 2) to Repsol where it is the operator with a 40% interest. licenses in Norwegian S 3 the Norwegian Ministry of Petroleum and Energy announced the award to Repsol of four exploration Round 22.
+In recent years Repsol has been consolidating a wide portfolio of projects in the Scandinavian country, in line with its strategy of geographic diversification and increased presence in OECD countries.
+In December 2013 Repsol participated in 18 exploration licenses in Norwegian waters, acting as the operator in six of them (PL-531, PL-541, PL-642, PL-692, PL-705 y PL-711).

+- In January 2013 Repsol's involvement became effective with a 20% interest in license PL628.
+The license is located in the North Sea. - In the first quarter of 2013 the Norwegian Petroleum Directorate announced the award of a license in the Norwegian Sea (PL 692) to Repsol where it is the operator with a 40% interest. - In June 2013 the Norwegian Ministry of Petroleum and Energy announced the award to Repsol of four exploration licenses in Round 22.
 Repsol will be the operating company in two of these licenses.
-Two are located in the Sea (PL704 Repsol 30% and PL705 Repsol 40% and operator) and the other two are in the Barents Sea osol 40% and PL721 Repsol 20%). n quarter of 2013, the dilution of a 15% stake at license PL541 took place, in favour of Explora Petroleum. holds a 35% stake and the operational control of the area.
+Two are located in the Norwegian Sea (PL704 Repsol 30% and PL705 Repsol 40% and operator) and the other two are in the Barents Sea (PL711 Repsol 40% and PL721 Repsol 20%). - In the fourth quarter of 2013, the dilution of a 15% stake at license PL541 took place, in favour of Explora Petroleum.
+Repsol still holds a 35% stake and the operational control of the area.

+Ireland

-Ireland • In the second quarter of 2013 the Dunquin exploration well was drilled, although after the studies performed it was declared not commercially viable in the third quarter. --------- --
+In the second quarter of 2013 the Dunquin exploration well was drilled, although after the studies performed it was declared not commercially viable in the third quarter.